zengelan/eks-workshop/content/030_container/040_dashboard/20_connect.md

 ```
 The Dashboard login page should now show up

+{{% notice tip %}}
+You might want to open the Kubernetes Dashboard in a new browser tab or window for better visibility.
 Click the following button to show the Kubernetes Dashboard in a new tab/window:
 ![k8sdashaccess](/images/mfe/k8sdashaccess.jpg?classes=border,shadow)
+{{% /notice %}}

+Now lets's get the authentication done

 Open a New Terminal Tab  and enter
 ```